 What is a hip fracture?

-Most hip fractures happen to people who are 65 or older, and they are usually caused by falls.
+Most hip fractures are caused by falls.
 As you get older, your bones naturally lose some strength and are more likely to break, even from a minor fall.
 Children and young adults are more likely to break a hip because of a bike or car crash or a sports injury.

 What are the symptoms?